prakashgithubnew/corejavadesignpattern/ObjectiveQuestions/readme_java.md

 Difference Between Instance Variable and Class Variable

-    Instance variable defined outside method in class where as class variables are also defined outside method but are declared as static what is the default value of Local Variable
+    Instance variable defined outside method in class where as class variables are also defined outside method but are declared as static

+Can we define any static variable inside method?

+    No

+what is the default value of Local Variable

     Local Variable are having any default value.